 Portobello Mushroom Pizza is one of those low carb recipes that’s full of succulent flavor and is totally customizable.

-There are plenty of healthy pizza recipes out there but finding one that actually tastes fantastic AND is simple to make is like a dream come true… Because sometimes you just want pizza, and you don’t want to pay for it later!
+There are plenty of low carb pizza recipes out there but finding one that actually tastes fantastic AND is simple to make is like a dream come true… Because sometimes you just want pizza, and you don’t want to pay for it later!

-This is one of those healthy recipes that tastes so good, you’ll feel like you’re doing something wrong.
+This is one of those low carb dinners that taste so good, you’ll feel like you’re doing something wrong.
 Portobello mushroom recipes are popular in low carb living, but this one is extra special!

 Let’s dive in…